google/WebFundamentals/src/content/en/fundamentals/native-hardware/fullscreen/index.md

 Note: You will notice that in the prefixed versions there is a lot of
       inconsitency between the casing of the 'S' in screen.
-This is awkward, but this is the problem with specs that are inflight.
+This is awkward, but this is the problem with specs that are in flight.

-When your app is fullscreen you no longer have the browser's UI controls chrome available to you.
+When your app is fullscreen you no longer have the browser's UI controls available to you.
 This changes the way that users interact with your experience.
-They don't have the standard navigation controls such as Forwards and Backwards; they have their escape hatch that is the Refresh button.
+They don't have the standard navigation controls such as Forwards and Backwards; they don't have their escape hatch that is the Refresh button.
 It's important to cater for this scenario.
 You can use some CSS selectors to help you change the style and presentation of your site when the browser enters fullscreen mode.